 - Review every January.
 Cancel the subscriptions you forgot about.
 Re-size the categories that drifted.
 It is a 20-minute exercise.

-Two years in, this system has caught essentially every "surprise" my household has thrown at it, with one notable exception — a $2,200 boiler repair last winter that came out of the emergency fund.
-That is fine; the emergency fund existed because the sinking funds existed, and the boiler did not deserve a sinking fund of its own.
+Run consistently, this system catches essentially every "surprise" a household throws at it.
+There is one category it should not try to cover: the genuinely unpredictable large repair — a $2,200 boiler failure, say.
+That belongs to the emergency fund, not a sinking fund of its own.
 The labor of separating the two pots is what makes both work.